buildbot/buildbot/master/docs/developer/master-overview.rst

 ``master.botmaster``
     A :py:class:`buildbot.process.botmaster.BotMaster` instance that manages
-    all of the slaves and builders as child services.
+    all of the workers and builders as child services.

     The botmaster acts as the parent service for a :py:class:`buildbot.process.botmaster.BuildRequestDistributor` instance (at
-    ``master.botmaster.brd``) as well as all active slaves (:py:class:`buildbot.worker.AbstractWorker` instances) and builders
+    ``master.botmaster.brd``) as well as all active workers (:py:class:`buildbot.worker.AbstractWorker` instances) and builders
     (:py:class:`buildbot.process.builder.Builder` instances).